Brian Wilson Presents Smile: Background

-In 1967, due to numerous difficulties surrounding the project, Brian Wilson abandoned Smile, an unfinished album that he had recorded with his band the Beach Boys, lyricist Van Dyke Parks, and numerous session musicians.
-The band substituted its release with Smiley Smile, a downscaled version, and a legend subsequently grew around the original Smile recordings.
-In the 1980s, unreleased material from its recording sessions began circulating widely on bootlegs, which inspired many fans to compile a hypothetical version of the completed album.
-Among these fans were Los Angeles-based musicians Darian Sahanaja, Probyn Gregory, and Nick Walusko, all of whom later formed the band Wondermints.
-(Note: They had also contributed to the making of journalist Domenic Priore's Smile-focused fanzine, The Dumb Angel Gazette.)
+Brian Wilson abandoned Smile in mid-1967 amid difficulties during its production with the Beach Boys and lyricist Van Dyke Parks.
+The band substituted its release with Smiley Smile, a downscaled version, and a legend subsequently grew around the original project.
+During the 1980s, unreleased material from its recording sessions circulated on bootlegs, leading many fans to compile a hypothetical version of the completed album.
+Among these fans were Los Angeles musicians Darian Sahanaja, Probyn Gregory, and Nick Walusko, later members of the band Wondermints and contributors to journalist Domenic Priore's Smile-focused fanzine, The Dumb Angel Gazette.

-In 1995, Wilson reteamed with Parks for the collaborative album Orange Crate Art, which provoked speculation regarding a future release of Smile.
-Instead, Wilson indicated that he was more interested in completing a forthcoming collaboration with musician Andy Paley.
-(Note: He said that he did not understand why Smile continued to attract a following, commenting "Things are so different now.
-The new material just kicks the shit out of Smile.")
-That year, Paley invited Wilson to a concert at the Morgan-Wixon Theater in Los Angeles, a show which featured the Wondermints performing a rendition of "Surf's Up".
+In 1995, Wilson reteamed with Parks for the collaborative album Orange Crate Art, provoking speculation of an imminent Smile release, however, Wilson indicated a greater interest in completing a then-forthcoming collaboration with musician Andy Paley.
+That year, Paley invited Wilson to a concert at the Morgan-Wixon Theater in Los Angeles, a show which featured the Wondermints performing "Surf's Up".
 After the concert, Wilson remarked to Paley, "If I'd had these guys back in '67, I could've taken Smile on the road."

-In late 1998, the Wondermints accepted an offer from Wilson's wife Melinda Ledbetter to join Wilson's live band, a group that included guitarist Jeffrey Foskett, multi-instrumentalist Scott Bennett, reed player Paul Mertens, bassist Bob Lizik, and backing vocalist Taylor Mills.
-Their first tour was successful, and from 2000 to 2002, Wilson followed up with another, this time playing the Pet Sounds album in its entirety.
-(Note: For the shows that featured a symphonic orchestra, Parks was commissioned to write an orchestral arrangement of Wilson's songs to open the concert.)
+In late 1998, the Wondermints, at the invitation of Wilson's wife and then-manager Melinda Ledbetter, joined his newly formed touring band, a group that included guitarist Jeffrey Foskett, multi-instrumentalist Scott Bennett, reed player Paul Mertens, bassist Bob Lizik, and backing vocalist Taylor Mills.
+A successful initial tour was followed with concert performances of the full Pet Sounds album from 2000 to 2002; for shows with a symphonic orchestra, Parks was commissioned to write an orchestral arrangement of Wilson's songs as an opener.